abedshaaban/barber-byte/README.md

   frontend-independent application for multi-platform deployment.
-- The app uses [OpenAI API](https://openai.com/) as an endpoint to request AI image-generated haircuts with [DALL·E](https://platform.openai.com/docs/models/dall-e) as recommended haircuts and showcase for clients.
+- The app uses [OpenAI API](https://openai.com/) as an endpoint to request AI image-generated haircuts with [DALL·E](https://platform.openai.com/docs/models/dall-e) as recommended haircuts and showcases for clients.

 <br><br>